 We do not promote, nor accept, one-off knowledge building or check-boxes, but rather a lifelong commitment to community dialogue, critical analysis, and radical growth.

-A message from our executive director, Tara Chill: There is no path forward without reparations, and there is no path forward as long as ally organizations continue to isolate and segregate their efforts from the CLEARLY voiced needs of the black community.
+A message from our the Ally Ship Member, Tara Chill: There is no path forward without reparations, and there is no path forward as long as ally organizations continue to isolate and segregate their efforts from the CLEARLY voiced needs of the black community.
 This only serves to denigrate community.
 The reallocation of gains ill gotten is the least we can offer, and yet it is the most vital of our roles as Allies for it affirms our deepest trust and knowledge in the truly equitable world that we have failed to support for many generations past.

 “Two hundred fifty years of slavery.
 Ninety years of Jim Crow.
 Sixty years of separate but equal.
 Thirty-five years of racist housing policy.
 Until we reckon with our compounding moral debts, America will never be whole.”